Hebraica and Judaica Division

 University and State Library of Saxony-Anhalt

-Furthermore, the SIS benefits from the University library's long-standing cooperation with:
+Furthermore, the FID benefits from the University library's long-standing cooperation with: